Bachelor of Health and Medical Sciences

-The Bachelor of Health and Medical Sciences is ranked first in South Australia for teaching quality, and third in Australia for overall student experience (Good Universities Guide 2017/18)
+Our Bachelor of Health and Medical Sciences ranks first in South Australia for teaching quality, and third in Australia for overall education experience*.

 Choose your applicant type to view the relevant admissions information for this program.